sjs1985/hexbot/README.md

 # hexbot
-HEx Bot - Hacker Experience BOT
-It runs over pure javascript.
+HEx Bot - Hacker Experience BOT It runs over pure javascript.
 JQuery is NOT required.

 This must be installed as a Chrome Extension.

-Funcionalities.
+Funcionalities:
 * Solve all riddles/puzzles (NEW);
 * Performs game missions;
 * Intercepts bank transactions;
 * Performs broadcast uploads.